-Should you wish to know more about how the Health Board uses your information and with whom it is shared please see ‘Your Information, Your Rights’ leaflet which is currently available from our legacy website at https://www.webarchive.org.uk/wayback/archive/20210215145701/http://www.powysthb.wales.nhs.uk/
+Should you wish to know more about how the Health Board uses your information and with whom it is shared please see ‘Your Privacy, Your Rights’ leaflet which is currently available at How the health board processes your personal information - Powys Teaching Health Board (nhs.wales)

 We will hold your data in accordance with the law and the Health Board uses national guidelines to determine when your records can be destroyed.
-Please refer to the Policy and Procedure for the Destruction of Records, which is currently available from our legacy website at https://www.webarchive.org.uk/wayback/archive/20210215145701/http://www.powysthb.wales.nhs.uk/
+Please refer to the: - NHS WALES RECORDS MANAGEMENT CODE OF PRACTICE 2022 (gov.wales)

 Under the law you have a number of rights about your information including: